oumaimaDevKs/oumaimaDevKs/README.md

-# 👋 Hello, I'm Oumaima!
-Hi there, I'm Oumaima 🎀
+# 🎀 Hi there, I'm Oumaima

-I'm a Web Development and Graphic Design student, passionate about digital creation and learning new technologies.
-I'm excited to combine my design skills with coding to build beautiful and functional websites.<br><br>
+ a Web Development and Graphic Design student.
+I'm passionate about digital creation and learning new technologies.
+I'm excited to combine my design skills with coding to build beautiful and functional websites.

+---

- ## 🚀 What I'm learning <br>
+## What I'm Learning

-JavaScript – Currently diving into front-end development<br>HTML/CSS – Working on creating responsive, user-friendly designs<br>Graphic Design Tools – Exploring Illustrator, Photoshop, and more<br>Web Development Frameworks – Learning about React.js and tailwind css<br>Currently working on:<br>Building and deploying websites with modern tools<br>Developing a personal portfolio to showcase my projects<br>Improving my front-end development skills with projects that combine design and code<br>Technologies & Tools:<br>Languages: JavaScript, HTML, CSS<br>Design Tools: Adobe Photoshop, Illustrator<br>Frameworks/Libraries: React, Bootstrap, Tailwind CSS<br>How to reach me:<br>LinkedIn<br>Instagram<br>Fun Fact:<br>I'm always experimenting with new design techniques and web development frameworks.
-I enjoy the challenge of turning creative ideas into functional, user-friendly websites.
-Whether it's learning a new coding language or exploring a fresh design trend, I’m always excited to expand my skills and push my boundaries!<br><br>Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaboration ideas!
-Let’s create something amazing together! ✨
+ – Currently diving into front-end development
+ – Creating responsive, user-friendly designs
+ – Exploring Illustrator, Photoshop, and more
+ – Learning React.js and Tailwind CSS

+---

+## Currently Working On

+- Building and deploying websites using modern tools
+- Developing a personal portfolio to showcase my projects
+- Improving my front-end development skills with real-world projects
+- Combining code and design to create unique digital experiences

+---

+## Tools

+- **Languages:** JavaScript, HTML5, CSS3
+- **Frameworks & Libraries:** React, Bootstrap, Tailwind CSS
+- **Design Tools:** Adobe Photoshop, Illustrator, Figma
+- **Other Tools:** Git, GitHub, Netlify, VS Code

+---

+## Fun Fact

+I'm always experimenting with new design techniques and web development frameworks.
+I love turning creative ideas into functional, user-friendly websites.
+Whether it's learning a new coding language or exploring the latest design trends,
+I'm always excited to expand my skills and push my boundaries!

+---

+✨ Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaboration ideas.

 ## 🌐 Socials: